i11g/i11g/README.md

 ### Hi I'm Ivan Georgiev👋
-🌱 My interests lies in fields of Test Automation with focus on using Playwright and Selenium as a tools to build efficient test automation solutions!
+🌱 My interests lies in field of Test Automation with focus on using Playwright and Selenium as a tools to build cool and efficient test automation solutions!
-👯 I’m looking to collaborate on any project or topic related to Test Automation.
+👯 I’m looking to collaborate on any project related to development of integration or e2e automatiom tests for different web applications.
 📫 You can find more about me at [https://i11g.github.io].

 <!--